RuslanZavacky/ember-intl-component/README.md

 ```

 P.S Keep in mind, as it will render _any_ html passed to it, even `<script>` tags.
-Only use that where you are 100% sure that content is ssafe.
+Only use that where you are 100% sure that content is safe.

 Contributing
 ------------------------------------------------------------------------------